UMT 11x17 colorless / N38 - board holder

 Intense magnetic fields generated by neodymium magnets interfere with compasses and magnetometers used in navigation, as well as internal compasses of smartphones and GPS devices.

-Neodymium magnets are highly delicate, and by joining them in an uncontrolled manner, they will crack.
-Magnets made of neodymium are made of metal and coated with a shiny nickel, but they are not as durable as steel.
+Magnets made of neodymium are highly delicate, and by joining them in an uncontrolled manner, they will crumble.
+Neodymium magnets are made of metal and coated with a shiny nickel surface, but they are not as hard as steel.
 At the moment of collision between the magnets, small metal fragments can be dispersed in different directions.